broadinstitute/gatk/scripts/variantstore/docs/aou/vds/Removing Samples from a VDS.md

 ## Write the filtered VDS

-The following lines take 8 to 10 hours for a Delta-sized VDS using the cluster spec above.
-As a reminder this cluster costs more than $100 / hour so it would be advisable to schedule the write for a time when the cluster can be paused soon after the write is expected to complete.
+The following lines take several hours to execute for a Delta-scale VDS.
+As a reminder the specified cluster config costs more than $100 / hour so it would be advisable to schedule the write for a time when the cluster can be paused soon after the write is expected to complete.